 - German researchers told groups that they were studying responsiveness and attentiveness of people who had to manipulate objects with their mouths because they could not use their hands.
 Group 1 held a pencil between their teeth with their cheeks and lips pulled back.
 Group 2 held the pencil with their lips constricting the face.
 They then rated cartoons for how funny they were.
 Guess who found the cartoons more funny?
 Constricting your face decreases your enjoyment.

 In each instance, James Laird’s results were proven genuine.
 Ratings of happiness or emotional state after each exercise always favored the smile.
 Physically manipulating your face into a happy expression caused happiness.
 Basically, actively producing a smile creates an inner smile.
+People are often wondering why tai chi leads to mindfulness and just being in a better state and the facial posture is just one of many aspects contributing to the overall good feelings.

 How to Perform Inner Smile